jenjwong/sandbox/README.md

 Tests call *playTiles* which coordinates all of the other functions used to generate the score.

 ## playTiles
-1. Runs validation function *rules.isFirstMoveValid* if it is the first move
-2. Runs validation function *_arePlacementsValid* to make sure pieces are physically placed correctly (placed on board, in an open spot, all in one axis)
+1. Runs validation function *_arePlacementsValid* to make sure pieces are physically placed correctly (placed on board, in an open spot, all in one axis, first move is valid)
-3. If *rules.isFirstMoveValid*  and *_arePlacementsValid* are valid, it places the tiles on the board with *_moveTiles* and scores the word by running *_scoreWords* (which calls *findWordByRow* or *findWordByColumn*)
+3. If *_arePlacementsValid* are valid, it places the tiles on the board with *_moveTiles* and scores the word by running *_scoreWords* (which calls *findWordByRow* or *findWordByColumn*)
 4. If there were no valid words, it runs *_moveTiles* to remove tiles from board
 5. Sets score in ScrabbleGame and returns score by running *_setScore*